logo for strength-and-power-for-volleyball.com

 Concentrate on catching the ball with correct hand positions and gradually make the pauses shorter.
 As you're setting, focus on taking spin off the ball.

-Volleyball Skills for Getting in Position to Set
+Skills for Getting in Position to Volleyball Set

 The best setter's move in a direct line to the ball and deliver the set efficiently to the hitter.